-Best grown in moist, organically rich, well-drained loams in full sun to part shade.
+Best grown in moist, acidic, organically rich, well-drained loams in full sun to part shade.
 Generally intolerant of soil extremes (dry or wet).
-Intolerant of most urban pollutants.
-May take 4-5 years before first blooms appear.
-Best sited in a protected location, because early spring frosts can damage flowers.
+Site in locations protected from strong winds, but avoid southern exposures close to houses where the buds may be induced to open too early in spring.
+Plants appreciate consistent and regular moisture throughout the year.
+Best sited in a protected location because early spring frosts can damage flowers.

 Genus name honors Pierre Magnol, French botanist (1638-1715).

 Hybrid designation honors Chevalier Etienne Soulange-Bodin (1774-1846), Director of the French Royal Institute, who crossed this hybrid in the early 1800s.

 No serious insect or disease problems.
 Leaf spot and canker can be troublesome.
 Watch for scale.
 Late spring frosts may damage flowers.

 Beautiful specimen flowering shrub or small tree for the landscape.